leggenda san biagio panettone pistacchio bronte sciara

 Dear Sciaralovers,

-today February 3 is the day when San Biagio is celebrated, protector of the throat and patron of our country, Bronte.
+February 3rd is the day in which we celebrate San Biagio , protector of the throat and patron saint of our town, Bronte.

-The best known miracle of San Biagio is the rescue of a child who was suffocating with a fish bone stuck in his throat.
+The best-known miracle of Saint Blaise is the saving of a child who was choking with a fish bone stuck in his throat.

-For this reason it has become a tradition to bless the throats of children in his own name on February 3rd.
+For this reason, it has become a tradition to bless children's throats in his name on February 3rd.

 But what does Panettone have to do with it?

-According to a popular Milanese story, a peasant woman had brought a panettone to her parish priest to bless before Christmas, but then she forgot it in the rectory.
+According to a popular Milanese story, a peasant woman brought her parish priest a panettone to bless before Christmas, but then forgot it in the rectory.

-The priest then began to eat it, but then the woman returned to claim it on February 3, the day of San Biagio.
+The priest then began to eat it, but then the woman came back to claim it on February 3rd, the day of Saint Blaise.

-So the curate was already preparing to apologize, when instead of the empty wrapper, a whole panettone appeared, bigger than the previous one!
+The priest was just about to apologize, when in place of the empty package , a whole panettone appeared, bigger than the previous one!

-For this reason it is customary, especially in Milan, to eat some Panettone left over from Christmas on the morning of February 3, with the hope of keeping ailments away and protecting yourself from sore throats.
+For this reason, it is customary, especially in Milan, to eat some leftover panettone from Christmas on the morning of February 3rd, in the hope of keeping ailments at bay and protecting oneself from a sore throat.

-Thanks to this legend, therefore, there is a greedy thread of connection between Bronte and Milan; a connection of which San Biagio and our beloved Panettone are the protagonists 😊
+Thanks to this legend, therefore, there is a delicious thread of connection between Bronte and Milan ; a connection in which San Biagio and our beloved Panettone are the protagonists 😊

 Back to blog